 Letter of Financial Support

-If the letter of sponsorship represents the finances of someone other than you, then please also include a letter of sponsorship.
+If the bank document represents the finances of someone other than you, then please also include a letter of sponsorship.
 Please make sure your financial sponsor signs and dates the letter.
 [Download Form]

 International Student Information Form

 This form provides information necessary for your Form I-20 (immigration document).
 [Download Form]

 Please submit a copy of the biographical/identification page of your passport.
 This is the page that shows your photo, your date of birth, passport number, date that the passport was issued, expiration date, and country of citizenship.

 MFA in Writing for Film and Television and MA in Journalism I-20 Information

 In addition to the other requirements for international students detailed on this page, Emerson College can only issue an I-20 valid for the duration of the residency.
 The low residency MFA in Writing for Film and Television requires students to attend an alternating residency at our Boston and Los Angeles campuses for approximately one week at the beginning of each semester.
 After completing the residency portion, students return to their home state or country to work on their semester requirements and projects online.
 Travel time to enter and leave the United States a few days before the residency begins and a few days after the residency ends is allowed under F-1 visa status.
 International students enrolled at the College in this low residency MFA program cannot remain in the United States between residencies.
 Additionally, students enrolled in this program are not permitted to work off campus while in the United States.